expo92/Tools-CHD/Readme.md

 You can download 7-Zip in https://www.7-zip.org/download.html

 It is important to know that for Reicast (Dreamcast) only support CHD v4 (Chdman v145).
-No support CHD v5 format, chdman (>v146) make a CHD v5 format and is not recognized by reicast. https://reicast.com/guide/
+No support CHD v5 format, chdman (>v146) make a CHD v5 format and is not recognized by reicast.
+More info: https://reicast.com/guide/
-However, reicast's core sopport CHD V5 https://github.com/RetroPie/RetroPie-Setup/wiki/Dreamcast#chd-archive-usage
+However, reicast's core sopport CHD V5.
+More info: https://github.com/RetroPie/RetroPie-Setup/wiki/Dreamcast#chd-archive-usage